This Recipe includes

 But perhaps most importantly, this sautéed calamari recipe is so easy to prepare, it is eminently suitable for weeknight dinners or a packed lunch on the go the next day.
 So let’s get cooking, shall we?
 Allons-y!

 What to serve with it?

-Sautéed calamaris go well with mashed potatoes, tagliatelli pasta, or alongside a light salad niçoise.
+Sautéed calamari goes well with dishes like mashed potatoes, tagliatelli pasta, or alongside a light salad niçoise.
 You can also serve it with rice, bulger wheat or quinoa.

 What drinks to serve with it?

 This sautéed calamari keeps quite well in the fridge, and can be served warm or cold.
 Let it cool, and then place in an airtight glass container in the fridge, so that it doesn’t dry out.